rgreen09/cs506-project-stock-market-patterns/README.md

 ## 6. Test Plan

-To ensure robust evaluation, we will adopt a systematic testing strategy covering data splits, metrics, validation, and stress testing.
+We will evaluate our models using a **time-based split** to prevent data leakage across periods and to better reflect real-world trading deployment.

-### 1.Data Splits
+### 1.Data Split Strategy
-- **Train / Validation / Test split** using time-based partitioning (to prevent leakage across time).
-- **Rolling window evaluation** to simulate real-world deployment, where models are trained on past data and tested on future unseen data.
+- Withhold **20% of the most recent data** as a **test set**.
+- Use the earlier **80% for training and validation**.
+- Within the training data, apply a **rolling/temporal validation scheme**:
+  - Example: Train on data from Jan–Mar, validate on Apr; Train on Feb–Apr, validate on May, etc.

+### 2. Alternative Setup (if monthly splits are available)
+- **Train on data collected in October**, **test on data collected in November**.
+- This ensures the test set always represents **unseen future market conditions**.

+### 3. Cross-Validation
-- **Cross-validation (where feasible)** to confirm robustness across different market regimes.
+- Perform **rolling window cross-validation** to confirm robustness across different time periods.
+- This allows us to evaluate stability during bull, bear, and sideways markets.

-### 2.Metrics
+### 4.Evaluation Metrics
-- **Classification Metrics**: Precision, Recall, F1 Score, and PR-AUC (prioritizing performance under class imbalance).
+- **Classification Metrics**: Precision, Recall, F1 Score, PR-AUC (preferred over accuracy due to class imbalance).
-- **Secondary Metrics**: Accuracy (for quick comparison) and ROC-AUC.
 - **Trading-Oriented Metrics**:
+  - Cumulative return vs. buy-and-hold baseline.
-  - Hit Rate (% of correct pattern predictions).
+  - Hit rate (% of correct pattern predictions).
-  - Average and cumulative return from pattern-based signals.
-  - Sharpe ratio of backtested trading strategies.
+  - Sharpe ratio for risk-adjusted performance.

-### 3. Validation Strategy
-- **Baseline comparisons** against simple heuristics (e.g., random guessing, moving average crossovers).
-- **Model robustness checks** by evaluating performance across multiple stocks, time periods, and volatility regimes.
-- **Hyperparameter tuning** using validation set or cross-validation (Grid Search / Bayesian Optimization).

-### 4. Stress Testing
-- Evaluate model stability on **rare patterns** with oversampling or class weighting.
-- Test performance on **noisy or incomplete data** (simulating real-world market feeds).
-- Assess **out-of-sample generalization** across different market conditions (bull, bear, sideways).

-This structured test plan ensures our models are **evaluated fairly**, **generalize well across conditions**, and **deliver actionable insights** in real trading contexts.
+This testing plan ensures our models are **evaluated fairly, generalize well across time, and remain practical for real-world trading applications**.

 ---